 Nestled between the Waveney Valley, the cultural delights of Norwich, and Britain's stunning waterland of the Norfolk Broad, South Norfolk is a wonderful area to get away from all the hustle and bustle of everyday city life with plenty to see and do.
 Why not hop over the river from Norfolk to Suffolk and visit one of the counties most popular and well known beaches such as Southwold!

 The countryside is gently rolling with an abundance nature!
 From woodland, farmland, and narrow country lanes with grassy verges which are filled with wildflowers in the summer.
 South Norfolk boasts excellent long and short distance walking and cycling routes, and there's a lot to do for outdoor enthusiast, anglers and nature-lovers,

 Voted 2013’s Farm of the Year, College Farm has the perfect glamping Norfolk / Suffolk border location on the southerly tip of the Norfolk Broads.
 It’s just a half-hour’s drive to South Norfolk’s well-known beaches and coastal towns, such as Southwold and Walberswick.
 The Daniels love to show – and bottle feed – their lambs when they have them.
-You can also meet Filly the horse, the herd of cattle grazing and the chickens.
+You will be able to see the herd of cattle grazing and the chickens.
 Don’t miss the farm tour on which you can meet them

 Enjoy a wander on the marshes or by the river, and help out with looking after the lambs.
 The communal horse grooming session is always a hit.
 The hay barn is a paradise for energetic children, with bale jumping, tunneling and scope for endless imaginary games.
 There is a trampoline too, next to the climbing frame, swings, and slide.

 Further afield, Bewilderwood, the tree-house adventure park, is just over half an hour’s drive away.
 Norwich has a network of medieval lanes to explore.
 More medieval parish churches than any other northern Europe city, as well as two cathedrals and a Norman castle.